Skip to Content

 “The truth is, many court opinions back that up,” Lauren Bonds, executive director of the National Police Accountability Project, told Defector.
 Last week the organization, a non-profit that advocates on behalf of victims of police violence, held a conference for attorneys and law students in Baltimore.
 “Police officers have pretty broad discretion about [use of deadly force], and tack on qualified immunity, and it’s difficult to get any sort of justice for victims.”

 The U.S. Supreme Court introduced qualified immunity while deciding a 1967 civil rights case, Pierson v.
 Ray, in favor of law enforcement.
 The landmark litigation came from a group of black and white ministers who were arrested during the Freedom Rides for taking seats in a portion of a segregated Mississippi bus station reserved for "whites only” and were sentenced to four months in jail and a $200 fine.
-The pastors sued the judge and police officers and judge, saying their arrest and punishment were unconstitutional.
+The pastors sued the judge and police officers, saying their arrest and punishment were unconstitutional.
 But the highest court in the land ruled that judges had long had “unqualified immunity” from being pursued in civil lawsuits for decisions handed down from the bench, and decided that the policemen should also be immune from financial liability unless the plaintiffs could prove that the lawmen had not “acted in good faith” when making the arrests.

 But while that partial grant of immunity may have been intended to let cops do their jobs without what Chief Justice Earl Warren called “fear of being mulcted in damages,” ever since the Supreme Court’s decision the arc of the legal universe has bent more and more toward protecting police officers from civil suits, even those who dubiously shoot to kill.
 By now, cops can seemingly meet the "acted in good faith" standard by saying they were in fear for their lives.
 To overcome qualified immunity claims in court, plaintiffs alleging Constitutional violations against a cop have to find a previous and nearly identical case that has been decided against another officer, and use that precedent to argue that the cop should have known deadly force in that situation was wrong.